$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Nontrivial boundary automorphism set

 \begin{remark} In order to produce examples, there is no need to restrict~$P$ an integer.
 Take~$P = q_1 \cdots q_n$, where the~$q_i$ are symmetric Laurent polynomials such that for every~$i,j$, there exists~$x,y\in \Z[t^{\pm 1}]$ with~$q_ix+q_jy=1$.
 The latter condition implies, via a straightforward induction on $n$, that there exists such~$x,y$ for any pair of polynomials~$q_{i_1} \cdots q_{i_k}$ and~$q_{i_{k+1}} \cdots q_{i_n}$ with~$\{i_1,\dots,i_n\} = \{1,\dots,n\}$ obtained from factoring~$P$.
 Then by applying~$\Phi$ we can obtain examples of~$P$ such that~$U(\Z[t^{\pm 1}]/2P)/U(\Z[t^{\pm 1}])$ has cardinality at least~$2^{n-1}$.
 However, this level of generality is not strictly necessary, as Example~\ref{ex:Integer}, in which~$P$ is an integer, suffices to prove Proposition~\ref{prop:LargeStableClass} below. \black \end{remark}

 We now prove the main result of this section that was mentioned in Example~\ref{ex:LargeStableClassIntro} from the introduction: there are examples of pairs~$(Y,\varphi)$ for which the set of 4-manifolds with fixed boundary~$Y$ and equivariant intersection form, up to homeomorphism, can have arbitrarily large cardinality.
+Recall that $\mathcal{V}_\lambda^0(Y)$ and~$\mathcal{V}_\lambda(Y)$ were defined in Definitions~\ref{def:V0lambdaY} and~\ref{def:VlambdaY} respectively.

 \begin{proposition} For every~$m\ge 0$, there is a pair~$(Y,\varphi)$ and a Hermitian form~$(H,\lambda)$ so that~$\mathcal{V}_\lambda^0(Y)$ and~$\mathcal{V}_\lambda(Y)$ have at least~$m$ elements. \end{proposition}